Stages of Initial Formation

 "We intend to establish a school for the Lord's service."
 Rule of St. Benedict

-A postulant is a woman who is beginning to live the Benedictine monastic way of life at Mount St. Scholastica.
-During this period of nine to twelve months, the woman begins to transition from her previous lifestyle to that of monastic community life, becoming acquainted with the community and its spirituality.
+A postulant is a woman who has entered religious life at Mount St. Scholastica.
+During this period of eight to twelve months, the woman begins to transition from her previous lifestyle to that of monastic community life, becoming acquainted with the community life more deeply and its spirituality.
 She continues to discern her call to monastic life, as well as growing in self understanding through openness to God, self, and others in community.

 "The concern must be whether the novice truly seeks God and whether she shows eagerness for the Work of God, for obedience and for trials."
 Rule of St. Benedict

-During the canonical novitiate, the novice continues to discern her call to seek God within the monastic way of life, living under a Rule and a prioress.
+The novice continues to discern her call to seek God within the monastic way of life, living under the Rule of St. Benedict and a prioress.
 At the same time, the novice director and the community discern whether the woman has a vocation to Mount St. Scholastica.
-This is a period of more intense listening to the Spirit's call, giving time to solitude, silence, and study.
+This first year as a novice is one of more intense listening to the Spirit's call, giving time to solitude, silence, and study.
 The time spent as a novice includes two years, one of which is the canonical novitiate year and lived within the house of formation.
-During the second novitiate year, the novice lives with a living group of the community and engages in a ministry.
+During the second novitiate year, the novice lives on mission with other sisters and engages in a ministry.

 "Come daughter hear me, and I will teach you the fear of the Lord.
 Draw near to God that you may be radiant with joy and your being will always be at peace."
 Rule of St. Benedict